akgupta0777/Snake-Game-in-Python/README.md

 The snake eats the apple and its size is getting bigger.If you collide with the boundaries you will Die...Thats it Simple.

 Instructions :
-1.Use Arrow keys(Up,Down,Right or Left) to navigate the snake.
+1. Use Arrow keys(Up,Down,Right or Left) to navigate the snake.
-2.Other keys as directed by the message.
+2. Other keys as directed by the message.

 Requirements :
-1.Any Python IDE(like Pycharm,VScode,Coding blocks etc.)
+1. Any Python IDE(like Pycharm,VScode,Coding blocks etc.)
-2.Pyhton installed on your machine(You can download it at www.python.org) 3.Pygame Module installed (You can install it Either by command pip install pygame on cmd OR by installing it in interpreter)
+2. Pyhton installed on your machine(You can download it at www.python.org)
+3. Pygame Module installed (You can install it Either by command pip install pygame on cmd OR by installing it in interpreter)

 Modification in Code :
 You can modify it freely,But after modifying please let me know about the modification.You can Mention me in your instagram story